salesforce/UniControl/README.md

 python inference_demo.py --ckpt ./ckpts/unicontrol.ckpt --task outpainting
 ```

-### Gradio Demo (CUDA 11.0 and Conda 4.12.0 work)
+### Gradio Demo ([App Demo Video](https://github.com/salesforce/UniControl/issues/1), CUDA 11.0 and Conda 4.12.0 work)
 We have provided gradio demos for different tasks to use.
 The example images are saved at `./test_imgs`.
 <div align="center">
     <a><img src="figs/gradio_all_tasks.png"  height="300px" ></a>
 </div>

 For all the tasks (`Canny, HED, Sketch, Depth, Normal, Human Pose, Seg, Bbox, Outpainting`) please run the following code.
 Please unmark the `Condition Extraction` in UI if you want to upload condition image directly.
-[App Demo Video](https://github.com/salesforce/UniControl/issues/1)
 ```
 python gradio_all_tasks.py
 ```